-I follow, therefore I lead: A longitudinal study of leader and follower identity and leadership in the marines
+I follow, therefore I lead: A longitudinal study of leader and follower identity in the marines takes on the question of who decides who is a good leader?
+Turns out we are using the wrong criteria to choose leaders for our teams.

 The study determines that our current practice for selecting leaders “is a recipe for establishing ineffective leadership structures and increasing team dysfunction.
 Organizations that utilize democratic processes for the selection of formal leaders (i.e., processes that tap into team member experiences of leadership within their team) may well beneﬁt from doing so.”